 5. Review and evaluate your performance

 You followed all of these steps and hired the most outstanding applicant.
-Two months have passed and chances are, you’ve hired a rock star and you are glad that you made that decision, but what if you begin regretting it?
+Two months have passed, but what if you begin regretting it?
 Take a step back and walk yourself through the hiring process.

 If your new hire doesn’t actually possess the skill stated on their resume, you probably need to review the interview phase.
 If the new hire has a total change of attitude after a few weeks on the job, you should have checked back channel references, not just the ones they gave you.